Southern Culture on the Skids: History

 SCOTS' increasing popularity created major label interest and they signed to Geffen subsidiary DGC in 1995.
 The following year saw the first recorded version of 'Camel Walk' appear, on a Mexican wrestling-themed EP entitled Santo Swings!
 SCOTS' first DGC album, Dirt Track Date featured re-recorded versions of popular songs from previous releases ('Eight Piece Box'; 'Camel Walk'; 'Voodoo Cadillac'; 'Firefly') amongst new material, including 'Soul City'.
 The album was a critical and commercial success, selling over a quarter-million copies.
 'Camel Walk' and 'Red Beans 'n' Reverb' featured on the soundtrack to the 1996 movie Flirting with Disaster, while the band appeared in the 1997 movie I Know What You Did Last Summer, playing 'My Baby's Got The Strangest Ways' in the opening beach party scene.
 SCOTS added keyboard player Chris 'Cousin Crispy' Bess to the line-up for the 1997 album Plastic Seat Sweat, creating a fuller, richer sound.
 Plastic Seat Sweat was also well-reviewed but Geffen were disappointed by sales, and they parted ways with SCOTS.
 Miller later commented that the record recouped its costs, but Geffen wanted 'hits' and offered contract renewal conditional on production of a radio-friendly song within the next 3 months, plus touring with ska-punk bands popular at the time.
 SCOTS declined.

 Without a label, SCOTS toured steadily for a few years.
 Zombified (1998) was a limited, independent release themed around horror movies from drive-ins and late-night TV.
 SCOTS' next widely released album appeared in 2000, Liquored Up and Lacquered Down, on TVT Records.
 The multiple alcohol-themed songs reflected the band's previous two years, said Miller.
 The deal with TVT was short-lived and it took another four years for the next original SCOTS record to appear.
-During this period Bess departed and Miller oversaw development of the bands' own recording studio, named The Kudzu Ranch.
 2002 saw the release of SCOTS’ first live album, at least an ‘official’ release amongst several bootlegs.
 Live at El Sol, on their own Kudzu Records label, featured 16 tracks recorded at shows in Madrid, Spain in 1997.
 SCOTS next album, a 2004 release on North Carolina's Yep Roc Records, was entitled Mojo Box and was recorded and produced by Miller at the Kudzu Ranch.
 Mojo Box featured typical songs about trailer parks (‘Doublewide’), muscle cars (‘’69 El Camino’) and Miller's love of surf rock (‘The Wet Spot’) plus versions of Jody Reynolds’ rockabilly classic ‘Fire of Love’ (featuring Bess on keyboards) and The Creations’ ‘Biff Bang Pow’.
 A second live release followed in 2006, Doublewide and Live, plus a deluxe edition with an extra three songs.
 The recording was made in front of an enthusiastic crowd at Local 506 in Chapel Hill.
 The band then surprised a little with 2007's Countrypolitan Favourites, an album of diverse cover songs which mixed country standards including ‘Oh Lonesome Me’ and ‘Tobacco Road’ with versions of tunes by T-Rex, The Kinks and The Byrds.